 Does that make sense?

-Well said, but I just think we got to toughen up.
+Well said, but I just say we got to toughen up.

-A lot of people wouldn't know about this except for this show and the work of you know, the great reporters we put on like John Solomon and so many others.
+You know, a lot of people wouldn't know about this except for this show and the work of, you know, the great reporters we put on like John Solomon and so many others.

-Don't go after something that is just superfluous and and nonsensical, and don't compromise our our great constitution out of revenge.
+Don't go after something that is just superfluous and nonsensical, and don't compromise our great Constitution out of revenge.

 That's not something I'd support, and I don't think you would either, would you?